Dreded/EggDuino/README.md

             ebb_port = port[0]  # Success; EBB found by VID/PID match.
             break  # stop searching-- we are done.
 ```
+The aim of this fork is to allow hackers to easily add their own hardware/tweaks.

+# Build the firmware

+## Using Arduino IDE

+    - Click the github 'Clone or Download' button, then 'Download ZIP'
+    - Extract the ZIP
+    - Rename the extracted folder into 'EggDuino'
+    - Open 'EggDuino.ino' using the Arduino IDE
+    - Install the 'VarSpeedServo' library
+    - Build & upload firmware

+## Using Platformio

+    - Click the github 'Clone or Download' button, then 'Download ZIP'
+    - Extract the ZIP
+    - Build: 'platformio run'
+    - Upload firmware: 'platformio run --target upload' (bottom left of VS Code, Arrow beside checkmark)

 # Install Platform.IO
 ### Optional but recommended
 This is optional as the sketch/firmware can be uploaded to the board using the Arduino IDE